 - Location is important, make sure that your garden gets the right amount of sunlight, around 6 to 8 hours – full sunlight in the morning with some afternoon shade to keep moisture retention.

-- Using drip irrigation for your vegetable garden during the desert summer for 30 to 40 minutes in the morning is ideal.
-When days are extremely hot, hand watering in the evening will help until the morning.
+- Using drip irrigation for your vegetable garden during the summer for 30 to 40 minutes in the morning is ideal.
+When days are extremely hot, hand watering the plants in the evening will help until the morning.

 - Research the various types of garden formations – hill planting, broadcasting seeds, inter-planting and relay sowing in two-week intervals.
-(More experienced or master gardeners) Also whether you will do container gardening or a raised garden bed.
+(More experienced gardener)

 - Make sure to add more organic matter and nutrients at each planting season to keep soil fertile.

-Well, growing a garden of vegetables in the desert is a little different than the one you grow in your backyard, but the satisfaction is the same.
-Whether you choose to plant your vegetable garden in containers, a raised bed, or directly into the ground it will be a rewarding experience for everyone involved and you will all reap the bountiful benefits!
+Well, growing a vegetable garden in the desert is a little different than the one you grow in your backyard, but the satisfaction is the same.
+Whether you choose to plant your vegetable garden in containers, a raised garden bed, or directly into the ground it will be a rewarding experience for everyone involved and you will all reap the bountiful benefits!